 A Windows PC will suffice for a small setup, with Windows XP or later.

-For larger setups use a Windows Server 2003 or later.
-BackupChain was tested and released for Windows Server 2016 and Windows 10.
+For larger setups use a Windows Server.
+BackupChain v4 was released and works with Windows Server 2022 and Windows 11.

 .Net 4 or later